 Christopher M. Barter '90 London, England

-Christopher Barter is a managing partner of CKA, a global technology investment platform based in London.
+Christopher Barter is a managing partner of King River Capital, an Australian/US venture capital fund based in Sydney.
+King River invests in fintech, digital healthcare, decentralised finance, gaming and other highly disruptive software ventures.
 He was previously at Goldman Sachs for 19 years, based in Frankfurt, London and Moscow where he was the CEO of Russia and CIS from 2007 to 2012 responsible for the securities, investment banking and private equity investing activities.
 He originally joined Goldman Sachs in Frankfurt in 1993.
 He was named a managing director in 2000, made partner in 2004, and served on the Firmwide Growth Markets Operating Committee.
-Mr. Barter is Chairman of the Board of BenefitHub (US benefits SaaS) and is a director of Etech (UK B2B property SaaS) and GreenSync (Australian energy services technology).
+Chris is a member of the boards of Ariadne Pty Ltd, CoverGenius, FinClear, Splash, Kippax Property, CNG Fuels and Cici Environmental Trust.
+He is also a member of the Audit and Risk Committee for Bush Heritage.
 Mr. Barter earned a BSc in physics and a BA in Russian literature from Brown University and an MSc in physics from Harvard University.

 Roy J. Carver III '93 Fort Myers, FL